 What type of water?

 Water quality is important-as always.
 I would suggest using filtered water.
-I use berkey water.
+I use this Berkley filter.

 City water is filled with chlorine and fluoride which is linked to hardening of arteries, cancer and thyroid disease.
 Do not use bottled water stored in plastic (it leaches BPA).
 Even well water can pick up toxic heavy metals from plumbing.